 It is not unusual for some patents to experience a period after the surgery of feeling gloomy and unsure.
 Often about this time, the patient is still in the recovery process, and the results of the procedure may not be noticeable.
-During this time, the body is still recovering and may exhibit swelling or bruising for several weeks.
-This will subside in time and soon enough you will be able to see the new you.
+During this time, the body is still recovering and may show swelling or bruising for several weeks.
+This will go away in time and soon enough you will be able to see the new you.

-Another facet of how a potential procedure may change your life, is the understanding should you choose to undergo Rhinoplasty does not mean that you are vain, or any other disparaging factor that some assume bedfellow any kind of elective surgery.
-Most people who decide that a medically assisted transformation are healthy and stable, who understand that changing an aspect of their physical appearance is geared more towards improving the inner self.
-Rather than focusing on a incommodious trait of their body – in this case their nose, a procedure may help increase their perceived quality of life.
+Another way a potential procedure may change your life is understanding that choosing rhinoplasty does not mean that you are vain.
+Most people who decide on a medically assisted transformation are healthy and stable.
+These are people who understand that changing an aspect of their physical appearance is more about improving the inner self.
+Rather than focusing on a least favourite part of their body, a procedure may help increase their perceived quality of life.
 Very rarely does it have anything to do with concern for how others perceive them.
 You will still be you, regardless of your change in outward appearance.

 Finally, a positive change in your mental health usually results in a positive change in your life overall.
-You may find that you are more outgoing, more desirous to be active and engage in pleasurable pursuits.
-Improving self esteem has also been linked to enhanced workplace performance, increased social activity and an overall positive outlook on life.
+You may find that you are more outgoing, more excited to be active and engage in pleasurable pursuits.
+Improving self esteem has also been linked to better workplace performance, increased social activity and a more positive outlook on life.
 While it may seem that a change to the physical appearance would have only minor effects, the changes that occur inside are far more impactful and rewarding than simply the nose on our face.
 Indeed what to some may seem like only a few extra inches of water on the outside, may move mountains beneath the surface.